 Because of this, these become excluded as compensation for the injury itself. (typically, payment for personal injuries is not taxable).
 But tax issues exist.
 So the value and taxable event pass to the parties themselves.

 A well-trained car accident attorney will spell it all out in the settlement agreement.
 This expert will prove who paid for what for this benefit.
-And he or she will attempt to assign any tax penalties to the defendant.
+And they will attempt to assign any tax penalties to the defendant.
 In the above case, our firm represented the survivor of a terrible rollover accident.
 That case resulted in a fatality.
 And it involved multiple defendants.

 After filing and law and motion, our firm resolved this matter with all defendants.
 Here, we protected the rights of our clients until the end.